In this chapter, I’ll do a quick run-through of all you must do to prepare adequately for your certification exams.

 That’s useful when trying to find specific information.

-If you are sure of the most important study points in each chapter, look at the chapter summaries to give you a better idea as to what concepts you should have a grasp of in each section.
+If you are sure of the most important study points in each chapter, look at the chapter summaries to better understand what concepts you should grasp in each section.

 I cannot stress enough that of all the materials at your disposal as you prepare, your course textbook/eBook is the most important and will contain all the answers to the questions you will be asked on the exam.